What is Counseling?

 Are there time limits as to how long I can meet with my counselor?

-Counseling Services offers brief, solution-focused therapy.
+CAPS offers brief, solution-focused therapy.
 Our goal is to provide you with the skills necessary to manage your presenting concern and make progress with regard to your functioning as quickly as possible.
-Currently, we offer students up to 12 sessions per academic year (September to August).
 Referrals to community mental health providers may be most beneficial for students whose presenting issues include long-standing difficulties with mental illness that cannot be expected to resolve in a reasonable amount of time or with the services we have available.
 Your counselor will discuss any referrals with you personally.

 How long will I have to wait for a first appointment?